what to expect from your LIFESTYLE Newborn Session

 My job and priority is to not make this time in your life look perfect, but rather, show you how beautiful it all is.
 My main goal is to show your future self and generations forward how you all FELT at this time.
 Those are the images I personally tend to connect with when I look through photographs.

 Need more info to help plan your session?

 Shoot me an email: firstname.lastname@example.org, or give me a call: 312-833-2176.

-This is such a special time, and I want you to be totally ready and excited for our fun day of documenting your family memories together! :)
+This is such a special time, and I want you to be totally relaxed and excited for our fun day of documenting your first family memories together! :)